sharedassumptions/peoples-guide-to-philosophy/peoples-guide-to-philosophy.md

-# A Human's Guide to Philosophy
+# A People's Guide to Philosophy

 What is philosophy?
 As a first stab, we can say that philosophy is an area of study concerned with principles that apply across all domains of life.